Windows 10 (19H1) preview Build 18234 Released, Here whats new !

-- Thanks for everyone that’s shared feedback about naming the tabs you’ve set aside in Microsoft Edge.
-We’re evaluating the right approach for this feature and in the meantime it has been removed.
+- Thanks to everyone that’s shared feedback about naming the tabs you’ve set aside in Microsoft Edge.
+We’re evaluating the right approach for this feature and in the meantime, it has been removed.

 - We fixed an issue where downloading a big file in Microsoft Edge would stop at the 4gb mark.

-- We fixed an issue where clicking the “more” button in Microsoft Edge’s inline definition pop up when reading in recent flights would open a blank pane.
+- We fixed an issue where clicking the “more” button in Microsoft Edge’s inline definition pop up when reading in recent flights would open a blank page.

 - We fixed an issue where items in Microsoft Edge’s Settings and More menu would become truncated when the option to increase text size was enabled in Settings.